 Why choose LRQA for BRC Global Standard for Food Safety?

-- We have high-profile in the food, retails, packaging, storage and distribution sectors.
+Proven track record - We have high-profile clients in the storage and distribution, logistics, retail food, and packaging industries.

 What is BRC Global Standard for Food Safety certification?